Tonyslogic/tout-compare/README.md

 Just clone the repo and run the toutc.py script

 ## Using the installer
-Download the installer and execute toutc.exe
+Download the installer, install and execute toutc.exe You can find the download as an asset in the Releases area https://github.com/Tonyslogic/tout-compare/releases

 This one may need the MS VC++ redistributable...